Chapter 264 — Domestic Water Supply Districts

 264.346 Violation of code or failure to remove hazards prohibited.
 When a fire prevention code has been adopted as provided in ORS 264.342, no person shall violate the provisions of the code or fail to remove hazards found on inspection within the time set by the inspecting officer, after written notice to either the owner or occupant of such premises, or burn waste materials or trash in an unguarded manner without a permit, if a permit is required by the code.
 [1953 c.206 §3]

-264.348 Copies of code to be filed with State Fire Marshal and posted at fire stations.
-Copies of the fire prevention code referred to in ORS 264.342 shall be filed with the State Fire Marshal’s office and a copy shall be posted at each fire station within the domestic water supply district.
-[1953 c.206 §4; 2003 c.802 §87]
+264.348 Copies of code to be filed with Department of State Fire Marshal and posted at fire stations.
+Copies of the fire prevention code referred to in ORS 264.342 shall be filed with the Department of the State Fire Marshal and a copy shall be posted at each fire station within the domestic water supply district.
+[1953 c.206 §4; 2003 c.802 §87; 2021 c.539 §110]

 264.349 Revoking authority to furnish fire protection services; consequences.
 (1) The authority of a district to furnish fire protection service under ORS 264.340 may be revoked by a majority vote of the electors voting at a special election called for that purpose.